Ursula Kuczynski: Switzerland

-Between Autumn 1938 and December 1940, as agent "Sonja Schultz", she was based, still with her husband Rudolf Hamburger, in Switzerland where she was one of the so-called "red three", together with Sándor Radó: her duties included working as a specialist radio operator, applying technical skills acquired during her Moscow visits earlier in the decade.
-The codes she used to send information to Moscow from her little house in Caux, a three-hour walk up into the mountains above Montreux, have never been deciphered.
-In Switzerland, which was where her marriage with Rudolf Hamburger finally broke apart, she collaborated with the Lucy spy ring and was involved in recruiting agents to be infiltrated into Germany.
-After the Nazi take-over of Danzig in Autumn 1939 she also set up a resistance group in the formerly free city.
+Between Autumn 1938 and December 1940, as agent "Sonja Schultz", Ursula was based in Switzerland, where she was one of the Red Three network, with Sándor Radó.
+Her duties included working as a specialist radio operator, applying technical skills acquired during her Moscow visits earlier in the decade.
+The codes she used to send information to Moscow from her house in Caux, a three-hour walk up into the mountains above Montreux, have never been deciphered.
+In Switzerland, she collaborated with the Lucy spy ring and was involved in recruiting agents to be infiltrated into Germany.
+She also ran her own ring, with agents that included Alexander Foote and Len Beurton.

 England

-She divorced later that same year, and early in 1940, while still in Switzerland, married her second husband.
-Len Beurton, like her, was working for the Soviet GRU, and like Kuczynski he came with an unusually wide range of names.
-He also came with a British passport, and by marrying him Agent Sonya automatically acquired a British passport too.
-Sent by the GRU she and her new husband now relocated from Switzerland to England where she would remain for the rest of the 1940s, and where her second son was born in the late summer of 1943.
+Ursula's marriage to Rudolf Hamburger finally ended after he paid her a brief visit in Switzerland to say farewell before returning to China with Johann Patra.
+She obtained a divorce on the spurious grounds that Hamburger had committed adultery with one of her sisters, on 26 October 1939, and married Len Buerton on 23 February 1940, Defender of the Fatherland Day.
+One motive for this was to obtain a British passport to enable her to escape from Switzerland, which was now all but surrounded by fascist Germany and Italy.
+She applied for the passport on the day after the wedding.
+Betrayed by their nanny, Olga Muth, Ursula handed over her radio transmitter to Foote, and left Switzerland in December 1940.
+Buerton had to remain behind; as a former member of the International Brigades, he was refused permission to transit Spain.
+Travelling via Vichy France and Spain, Ursula and the children reached Portugal on Christmas Day.
+On 14 January 1941, they boarded the SS Avoceta, which reached Liverpool on 4 February.
+Beurton did not join them in the UK until 30 July 1942, having obtained a fake British passport from MI6 in return for information about Radó's spy ring.

+Her second son was born in the late summer of 1943.
 They had settled in north Oxford, but soon moved on to the first of a succession of nearby villages, settling initially in Glympton, and then in Kidlington.
-In May 1945 the Beurtons relocated again, to a larger house in the north Oxfordshire village of Great Rollright where they remained until 1949-50, becoming so integrated into the village community that both her parents, who were frequent visitors in Oxfordshire even after the war ended, and who both died in 1947, are buried in the Great Rollright churchyard.
-In each Oxfordshire property in which she lived Agent Sonya installed a radio receiver and transmitter (which during the war was illegal).
-Living in Oxfordshire placed them conveniently close to her parents who had emigrated to London after 1933, and were then living with friends in Oxford because of the air raids in London.
+In May 1945, the Beurtons relocated again, to a larger house in the north Oxfordshire village of Great Rollright where they remained until 1950, becoming so integrated into the village community that both her parents, who were frequent visitors in Oxfordshire even after the war ended, and who both died in 1947, are buried in the Great Rollright churchyard.
+In each Oxfordshire property in which she lived, Ursula installed a radio receiver and transmitter, which during the Second World War was illegal.